Irritant contact dermatitis: Physical

 A complete patient history combined with negative allergic patch testing is usually necessary to reach a correct diagnosis.
 The simplest form of physical irritant contact dermatitis results from prolonged rubbing, although the diversity of implicated irritants is far wider.
 Examples include paper friction, fiberglass, and scratchy clothing.

 Low humidity

 Low humidity from air conditioning was found to be the most common cause of physical irritant contact dermatitis.
-To the lay person a definition of low humidity being a physical irritant can be confusing because low humidity is a deficit (or absence) of an elemental substance, whereas all other irritants implicated in contact dermatitis are in concentrations of relative abundance.
-So the irritant is actually a lack of water vapour.
-This confusion is further compounded with the use of the term contact implying 'touching' (as is the case with all other forms of physical irritant contact dermatitis) whereas in the case of low humidity physical irritant contact dermatitis there is an absence of contact with water vapour.

 Plants

 Many plants cause irritant contact dermatitis through their spines or irritant hairs.
 Some plants such as the buttercup, spurge, and daisy act by chemical means.
 The sap of these plants contains a number of alkaloids, glycosides, saponins, anthraquinones, and (in the case of plant bulbs) irritant calcium oxalate crystals – all of which can cause crystal irritant contact dermatitis.